 Africa, world’s second largest continent has a long and rich history of traditional music and folklore.
-African songs normally narrate great stories with vibrant drum beats accompanied with dance and rhythm.
+African songs normally narrate great stories with vibrant drum beats accompanied by dance and rhythm.
 African songs are believed to be the oldest in existence, and narrate various epics, from poems to folklore.
-Most African songs are based on daily activities and the emotional stress that people go through on their day-to-day lives.
+Most African songs are based on daily activities and the emotional stress that people go through in their day-to-day lives.
 African songs are very distinct, from outstanding sounds to rhythmic instruments.
-However, thanks to globalisation, African songs have adopted a modern feel, with genres like zouk, rumba, salsa and jazz currently finding their way into western genres like blues, rock and rhythm.
+However, thanks to globalization, African songs have adopted a modern feel, with genres like zouk, rumba, salsa and jazz currently finding their way into western genres like blues, rock, and rhythm.
 If you have a soft spot for African songs, here are the top ten African songs you should listen to.

 See Also: 10 Evergreen Nigerian Songs

 Best of African Music

 Done by a Guinean musician known as Mory Konte, Yeke Yeke was originally released in 1998 in one of his albums dubbed Akwaba Beach.
 Immediately after release, the song became an instant hit not only in Africa but internationally as well.
 It became first African song to sell over a million copies.
 It actually topped many European countries’ lists.
 However, over the years, the song has experienced a number of remixes, the latest being the Afro Acid Mix which was made for the UK market.
 Another notable remix of the song was done in German, it became a huge favorite with Germans.
 It is arguably one of the Africans songs that cut across the global borders, thanks to the many remixes it has had.

 2. Pata Pata

 Done by celebrated South African songstress Miriam Makeba, this is one of the African songs that will continue to hit the airwaves for long.
 Also called the click song, it has numerous videos and viewers can always find a version of their liking.

 3. African queen